Whole Wheat Pizza Recipe| Pizza Dough with Whole wheat Flour

 - If you poke a finger in the dough, it will spring back.
 Also, if you hold the dough in your hand then it will be firm and not be sagging.

 - Rising time depends on the quantity of yeast and on the weather conditions.
 During summers it may rise in 45 minutes to 1 hour.
-Whereas in winters it may take even up to 2 hours.
+Whereas in winter it may take even up to 2 hours.

-- When dividing the dough into 3 or 4 parts, it’s better to roll a log and cut with pizza cutter.
+- When dividing the dough into 3 or 4 parts, it's better to roll a log and cut with a pizza cutter.
 Do not tear it with hands as it may destroy the gluten developed during rising.

 - Use and chop veggies as per your liking and preference.

 - If grating cheese in advance, then mix a little salt in it so that it does not stick.